-Recalibration Tests
+Recalibration Sets

-During the course of scoring, two recalibration sets were produced using pre-determined scored student responses, and administered to readers as a way to address any scoring issues, and as a method of reinforcing the Nebraska scoring standards set out in the rubric.
+During the course of scoring, two recalibration sets were produced using pre-determined scored student responses.
+These sets were administered to readers as a way to address any scoring issues and as a method of reinforcing the Nebraska scoring standards set out in the rubric.